Activate Security Tweaks

 Hide Feed and Sitemap Link Tags

-When this option is tuned on, Hide My WP Ghost will hide the /feed and /sitemap.xml link Tags from the frontend.
+When this option is turned on, Hide My WP Ghost will hide the /feed and /sitemap.xml link Tags from the frontend.

 To hide Feed and Sitemap Link Tags, switch on Hide My WP > Tweaks > Feed & Sitemap > Hide Feed and Sitemap Link Tags